speciationgenomics/speciationgenomics.github.io/_pages/RawReadsExploration.md

 fastqc -o ./ /home/data/RAD2.fastq.gz
 ```

 Now, we need to download the html or all files to the local computer for visualization.
-To download files, mac and linux users can use the command scp, Windows users can use FileZilla.
+To download files, mac and linux users can use the command `scp`, Windows users can use `FileZilla`.
 You can open the html file with any internet browser.

 ### Challenging exercises for the bash wizards and those with extra time left

-In RAD2 there are some reads with very low GC content.
+In the `RAD2.fastq.gz `there are some reads with very low GC content.
 Find the 10 reads with the lowest GC content and check what they are.

 Here one very condensed solution: Try to find your own solution first!